October's Durable Goods Manufacturing Growth Was More Impressive Than We Thought

 Orders for non-defense capital goods excluding aircraft, considered a proxy for business spending plans, rose four-tenths of a percentage point last month.
 That was less than the six-tenths forecast by economists, indicating a bigger post-election slowdown than anticipated.

 October’s figure for orders of these so-called core capital goods was revised up from a growth of seventh-tenths to 1.6 percent, indicating that businesses were orders were growing at better than twice the rate initially reported.
-A more accurate picture of the condition of the economy may have made it more difficult for the mainstream media and Democrats to claim that Trump’s response to the pandemic had weakened the economy.

-The revision for October suggests the rebound was going better than the president’s critics suggested, particularly for the manufacturing sector whose revival he made central to his 2016 campaign.
+The revision for October suggests the rebound was going better than the president’s critics suggested in the final month of the 2020 election, particularly for the manufacturing sector whose revival he made central to his 2016 campaign.
 November’s figure indicates that the election results, surging infections, and uncertainty about lockdowns weighed on the economy more heavily than thought and perhaps that the news of vaccine effectiveness did not give the expected boost.

 This was the seventh straight month of expansion for U.S.-made capital goods.
 Compared with a year ago, core capital goods orders are 08 percent higher.
 The ongoing expansion of business investment could help the economy continue to grow even if consumer spending continues to slide lower.